 Securing your Cloud Infrastructure with Infrastructure as Code Security

-Securing your cloud infrastructure is by no means a simple task.
 To do that, you may use any sort of Cloud Security Posture Management (CSPM) tools.
 In short, these CSPM tools help you find and remediate vulnerabilities and misconfigurations in your production workloads.
-But what if you could avoid those vulnerabilities and misconfigurations from reaching your production workload in the first place?

 In this article we will review how cloud infrastructures are provisioned, then understand the security hazards that come with these methods, and finally discuss how to mitigate those security hazards.